songololo/aiovectortiler/docs/install.md

 ## Installation from PyPI

 As with installing from source, installation from PyPI can fail if `shapely`, `psycopg2`, and `protobuf` aren't already separately installed.
-Follow the above instructions for installing these in your environment.

 You can then proceed to install aiovectortiler via pip:
 ```